GalSim-developers/GalSim/INSTALL.md

   Currently GalSim is regularly tested to ensure it works with version 3.12 of this package, but other versions may work.

+* the LSSTDESC.Coord module (https://github.com/LSSTDESC/Coord), which is
+  used for angles and coordinates.
+It is a faster alternative to the astropy.coordinates module for the use cases that we need.

 * Optional dependency: PyAst WCS package.
 This is a really nice front end for the Starlink AST astrometry code.
 It seems to support pretty much every WCS encoding there is.
 (At least every one we tried.)
 Their